kavyamanohar/analogcommunication/README.md

 This laboratory manual has been prepared as a guideline to help students of undergraduate courses to carry out basic experiments in analog communication in the laboratory.
 This book is written in a way that a student with basic undersatanding on electronic circuit theory can learn the theory and experiment for themselves the basics of analog communication techniques.
 The content mostly stick on to the syllabus of the University of Calicut.

-This is a work in progress version of the laboratory manual.
+The first version of the manual is released.
 Suggestions on improvement in conceptual clarity, diagrams, typography are most welcome.

 Building the book
 -----------------